23

 Where this fits in the cluster

-The same cluster entities appear in every day's notes; the <== marks what this day touches.
+The same cluster entities appear in every day's notes; the diagram below shows where this day's topic fits.

 The idea